conda/conda-dot-org/learn/faq.md

 ```
 conda env create -f environment.yml
 ```
 This command reads the `environment.yml` file and recreates the environment with the same package versions and dependencies.
-You need to have conda or mamba installed on their system.
+The person building an environment from this file needs to have conda or mamba installed on their system.
 Note: If using mamba instead of conda, the command will be:
 ```
 mamba env create -f environment.yml